muke1908/chat-e2ee/README.md

 ## Features

 1. :negative_squared_cross_mark: No login/signup - the end users **don't identify** themselves.
-2. :closed_lock_with_key:	End-to-end encrypted Audio-Call  (Experimental - added on [19th September, 2024](https://github.com/muke1908/chat-e2ee/commit/efae545c4c378dd7cae3c133843c1d58fded8a56)), Note that Audio encryption in webrtc call is done diffrently, please refer [Wiki](https://github.com/muke1908/chat-e2ee/wiki/End%E2%80%90to%E2%80%90end-encryption-in-Webrtc-audio-call)
+2. :closed_lock_with_key:	End-to-end encrypted Audio-Call  (Experimental - added on [19th September, 2024](https://github.com/muke1908/chat-e2ee/commit/efae545c4c378dd7cae3c133843c1d58fded8a56)).
+:warning: Note that Audio encryption in webrtc call is done diffrently, please refer [Wiki](https://github.com/muke1908/chat-e2ee/wiki/End%E2%80%90to%E2%80%90end-encryption-in-Webrtc-audio-call).
+It internally uses RTCRtpSender API: `createEncodedStreams` that has [limited Support](https://caniuse.com/mdn-api_rtcrtpsender_createencodedstreams)
 4. :no_entry_sign: Data is **not** stored on any remote server, encrypted data is just relayed to other users, the data can't be decrypted by any man in the middle. **No history** i.e. once chat is closed the data is not recoverable, however encrypted data can be found on memory trace.
 [Read More](https://github.com/muke1908/chat-e2ee/wiki/How-and-when-your-data-can-be-compromised%3F)

 ## :star: JS SDK